Author of Be Ready for Anything and Bloom Where You’re Planted online course

 There’s a mixture of genres on our list: dystopian, wilderness survival, rebellion, natural disaster, manmade disaster, and even some sci-fi.
 The common thread is that there are good lessons about humanity, how a crisis can bring out the worst in some folks, how you always have to think a step ahead, and how you must always have not only Plan B, but sometimes, C, D, or even the whole darned alphabet.

-These movies can be found on Amazon for immediate streaming.
-A * indicates that it is currently free if you have Amazon Prime.
 In absolutely no particular order, just in time for your next Survival Movie Marathon:

 - Zombieland (The first rule of Zombieland?
 Say it with me, everyone: CARDIO!)